Oops!! File not found.

 https://www.corelan.be/index.php/2015/10/13/how-to-become-a-pentester/

-http://www.vulnhub.com - > A lots of vulnerable machines to play.
+http://www.vulnhub.com - > A lots of vulnerable machines to play with.

 http://www.securitytube.com -> A lots of security videos and tutorials.